Are you a young Brit dreaming of working abroad?

 Job Vacancies in Europe from EURES (and lots more helpful information)

-What young Brit hasn’t dreamed of running away to Australia for a year to enjoy the fun and laid back culture and endless sunshine?
-British people love Australia – they get along with the locals because they share the same love for excessive drinking and calling each other “mate” and the weather is infinitely better than drizzly Old Blighty.
-Whether you are working as a scuba diving instructor or serving up beers at a backpacker bar in Sydney, you will have an amazing time.
+What young Brit hasn’t dreamed of running away to Australia for a year?
+Whether you are working as a scuba diving instructor, driving an Uber in Melbourne or serving up beers at a backpacker bar in Sydney, you will have an amazing time.

 Bob in Oz – A very informative blog by a Brit who moved to Australia

-Would you prefer hiking in the mountains and going snowboarding over surfing or snorkelling in Australia?
-Perhaps you should plan a Canadian adventure instead.
 Canada has a lot of amazing experiences to offer, from watching the Northern Lights on a cold winter’s night to cheering at a hockey game to feeling the spray of Niagara Falls on your face.
-It’s a big country, so you can choose whether you want to visit the rugged wilds of Newfoundland, the big city lights of Toronto, the gorgeous Rocky Mountains, the laid back coast of British Columbia or any of Canada’s other regions – or perhaps take a massive road trip to see the whole thing.
+Visit the rugged wilds of Newfoundland, the big city lights of Toronto, the gorgeous Rocky Mountains or the laid back coast of British Columbia.

-Canada offers working holidays for British citizens aged 18 to 35, via the International Experience Canada program.
-There is a quota of how many people can be accepted every year, so start applying right away!
-The fee is £90 and you will need to demonstrate that you have at least £1,600 to support yourself.
+Canada offers working holidays for British citizens aged 18 to 30, via the International Experience Canada program.
+The fee is $250 CAD and you’ll also need a biometrics appointment that will cost $85 CAD.
+You’ll need to prove that you have at least $2,500 CAD to support yourself in your bank account.

 A video of a British guy in Canada doing a lot of Canadian things

 Why not consider working for a year in the Land of the Rising Sun?
-Japan is a fascinating destination – a land of ancient Samurai culture and modern manga weirdness, of traditional hot springs, “pod” hotels, octopus flavoured ice cream and so much more.
-It’s super-futuristic yet old fashioned in a way that will fascinate you every day you are there.
-Japan has a lot to discover, from great skiing to beautiful national parks to bustling cities and much more – so working there for a year is sure to be an adventure!
+Japan is a fascinating destination – a land of ancient Samurai culture and modern manga weirdness, of traditional hot springs, “pod” hotels, octopus flavored ice cream and so much more.

-The working holiday visa scheme for Japan allows British citizens between the ages of 18 and 30 the opportunity to live and work in Japan for up to a year.
-You must show that you have at least £2,500 in your bank account by supplying the last three months of your bank statements, or show that you have £1,500 as well as proof or a return or onward journey.
-Credit cards, overdrafts and traveller’s cheques are not accepted as proof of sufficient funds.
+The working holiday visa scheme for Japan allows British citizens between the ages of 18 and 30 to live and work in Japan for up to a year.
+You must show your bank statements to prove that you have at least £2,500 in your bank account.
+Or, you can show that you have £1,500 as well as proof of a return or onward journey.

-Many British people working in Japan find jobs as English teachers, so you might want to get trained up with a TEFL certificate.
-However, there are also many other options out there, especially if you are able to speak a little Japanese.
+Many British people working in Japan find jobs as English teachers, so you might want to get a TEFL certificate.
+However, there are also many other options out there, especially if you speak a little Japanese.

 Poms Away Down Under – A British Expat’s View of New Zealand

-This country is small on size yet makes a big impact – with an enormous glittering skyline, cheap and mouth-watering street food and plenty of exciting major events and festivals throughout the year.
-It would be a very exciting place to work abroad and one of the best perks would be the fact that you could catch cheap flights during your time off to almost anywhere in Southeast Asia.
-You can look forward to weekends lounging on the beaches of Thailand or exploring the jungles of Malaysia!
+This country is small on size yet makes a big impact.
+It has an enormous glittering skyline, cheap and mouth-watering street food and plenty of events and festivals throughout the year.
+(Plus, you can catch cheap flights to almost anywhere in Southeast Asia.)

 Contact Singapore is a great resource for living and working in Singapore

 Taiwan is an island located off the coast of Southeastern China, known for its densely crowded cities, lush forests and steep mountains.
-It’s home to a lot of beautiful places and the capital city of Taipei is considered a culture centre – with plenty of art, entertainment and great cuisine.
-While you are working abroad in Taiwan, you can visit the natural hot springs, see a peaceful Buddhist temple and visit the National Palace Museum – which is ranked up there with the Louvre as one of the best museums in the world.
-Although the cities are crazy and chaotic – if you get out of Taipei and explore the beaches, mountain ranges and national parts – you will be blown away by the beauty of this country.
+The capital city of Taipei is considered a cultural centre with plenty of art, entertainment and great cuisine.
+Visit the natural hot springs, see a peaceful Buddhist temple and check out the National Palace Museum (which is ranked with the Louvre as one of the best museums in the world).

-Also, keep in mind that your passport must be valid for at least 12 months after you arrive in Taiwan and that you must have full medical travel insurance over your entire stay.
+Also, keep in mind that your passport must be valid for at least 12 months after you arrive in Taiwan.You must have full medical travel insurance over your entire stay.